JeffAMcGee/www/content/underscore-any.md

     if (result = iterator.call(context, value, index)) throw '__break__';

 They added the list to the parameters sent to the iterator.
-This makes it behave more like Javascript's official `Array.some`, and fixes issue [#2](https://github.com/documentcloud/underscore/issues/2).
+This makes it behave more like JavaScript's official `Array.some`, and fixes issue [#2](https://github.com/documentcloud/underscore/issues/2).

     :::javascript